 Lemon Curd & Devonshire Cream for the Sweetest Scone Toppings

-We served both of these at our Spring Tea for Mother’s Day Weekend, held at Willow & Mabel’s Flower Farm.
-It was the dreamiest of spring mornings at the Farm Tables with fresh scones and Yorkshire Tea, lemon curd and jam and the best bit of all - time for everyone to take a deep breath, sit back, sip and simply enjoy.
+We love serving this at our Spring Events, Mother’s Day Brunch and truly it makes it onto the menu all summer long.
 If you’re local, come join us for an upcoming event!
 We dearly love creating beautiful spaces to gather and celebrate life together.
-If you can’t make it to our neck of the woods, definitely stay connected with all of the recipe fun here in our email list and over @kellywelk
+If you can’t make it to our neck of the woods, definitely stay connected with all of the recipe fun here in our email list and on YouTube or instagram @kellywelk

-Here’s the link to our scone recipe …. and here’s how you make all of the lemon and cream goodness!
-Here are the links to our favorite jars and lids, scone cutters and more!
+Here’s how you make all of the lemon and cream goodness!
+Here are the links to our whisk, zester, jars, scone cutters and more!

 In a medium sized sauce pan, blend the eggs and sugar till combined.
 Then zest the lemons into the blended mixture.